Woman at the Minneopa State Park waterfall

 By Brian Fanelli

-With 75 state parks and recreation areas throughout the state, you don't need to travel far to explore Minnesota's great outdoors.
+With so many state parks and recreation areas throughout the state, you don't need to travel far to explore Minnesota's great outdoors.
 Get out and experience Minnesota's natural beauty at these 21 incredible, close-to-home state parks.

 Central Minnesota